 Linda: What are you working on now?

 Stephen: A Taker of Morrows is the first in the Caretakers series.
-The second book is currently in edits and should be available through Hydra Publications later this year.
-I’m now working on the third book.
+The second book, The Soul Dweller, is currently available through Hydra Publications later this year.
+Book 3, The Immortal Force, is coming Fall 2019k.